manikaran/librarysystem/README.md

 # librarysystem
-# Traction Developer Demo
+## Traction Developer Demo

+Instructions for Depoyment
+-> Enable Mydomain  for lightning apps
+-> Deploy to server